 Meditation guide Rebekah Borucki is determined to prove that we all have time to meditate, even if only for a few minutes.
-Her upcoming book, "You Have 4 Minutes to Change Your Life," out in February, focuses on just that: four-minute meditations.
+Her book, "You Have 4 Minutes to Change Your Life," focuses on just that: four-minute meditations.

 While many people consider meditation to be a tool for relaxation, it can also be a way to help direct focus and welcome energy.
 Borucki spoke to TODAY for our Morning Routine series, and shared this simple meditation to help get your mornings off to a better start.